 Malaysia has some of the most generous and favorable ownership regulations for foreigners in Southeast Asia (it’s basically the only country that allows foreigners to buy land, as I don’t count Singapore).
 Still, banks can be a bit restrictive handing out loans, this is mainly due to the current economic climate and the recession which hit hard after 2008.

-I’ve personally been in contact with a number of big banks in Malaysia, and I can see a clear pattern: be locally employed, a permanent resident or an MM2H visa holder, and things will become remarkably easier.
-The same it goes in Hong Kong, where your source of income should preferably be in Hong Kong, to increase your chances of getting a loan.
+I’ve personally been in contact with a number of big banks in Malaysia, and I can see a clear pattern: be locally employed, a permanent resident, or an MM2H visa holder, and things will become remarkably easier.
+The same as for Hong Kong, where your source of income should preferably be in Hong Kong, to increase your chances of getting a loan.

 If you haven’t heard about the MM2H visa before, you can find more exhaustive information by reading this interview with Andy Davison.

-Simply put, the MM2H visa is a government backed visa program which allows foreigners to stay in Malaysia for up to 10 years.
-There are a few countries that offer similar visas in the region, a strong proof that Malaysia welcomes foreign investors.
+Simply put, the MM2H visa is a government-backed visa program which allows foreigners to stay in Malaysia for up to 10 years.
+There are a few countries that offer similar visas in the region, strong proof that Malaysia welcomes foreign investors.

 To qualify for an MM2H, you simply need to deposit RM 300,000 (if you’re under 50 years old) in a local bank account.
 If you’re over 50 years old, the amount is set to RM 150,000.
 The benefits are worth taking notes on.
 Not only will you be allowed to buy remarkably cheaper properties in most states, as the Malaysian government has introduced minimum investment requirements to protect local buyers.

 You’ll also notice that it’s significantly easier to get a local property loan from local banks.